 Renewable Energy.
 The Re-Regulation Act in Virginia also established a voluntary renewable portfolio standard ("RPS") program with the goal of meeting 12% of base year electric energy sales from renewable sources by 2022 and 15% from renewable sources by 2025.
 "Renewable energy" generally means energy derived from sunlight, wind, falling water, biomass, waste, landfill gas, municipal solid waste, wave motion, tides, and geothermal power, and does not include energy derived from coal, oil, natural gas, or nuclear power.
 The Re-Regulation Act provided for an enhanced rate of return for utility investments in certain generating facilities using renewable energy (Va.
-Code §§ 56-585.1 and 56-585.2).
-These provisions have no direct impact on Virginia municipal power systems.
+Code § 56-585.1 and former § 56-585.2).
+These provisions have no direct impact on Virginia municipal power systems, but were substantially revised in the 2020 Virginia Clean Economy Act described in this section.